element-hq/element-meta/docs/FTUE.md

 	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method => can't be skipped
 9. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
 10. [user attributes are pulled from the server, if possible]
-11. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
+11. [if this is the first login; otherwise skip] How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
 12. [if we don't get user attributes from the server or user is allowed to change them] Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
 13. Ask to allow notifications
 14. Ask for consent to analytics